Funding Application

 Theme 1: Climate Change

-• Understanding the ecological impacts of climate change to threatened wildlife, e.g. shifts in species’ ranges and the timing of biological activities;
+1. Understanding the ecological impacts of climate change on threatened wildlife, such as shifts in species’ distribution patterns and changes in the timing of biological activities;

-• Retaining critical habitats of wildlife affected by climate change by enhancing current protected areas or establishing new protected areas in potential areas after range shift;
+2. Retaining critical habitats affected by climate change by enhancing existing protected areas or establishing new ones in response to shifts in species’ distribution;

 Theme 2: Marine Conservation